saitaiky/notebook/docs/docs/other/life-in-the-uk.md

 #### The cabinet (內閣)

 The Prime Minister appoints about 20 senior MPs to become ministers in  charge of departments.
 They include:

-The Prime Minister appoints about 20 senior MPs to become ministers in charge of departments.
-These include:

 - Chancellor of the Exchequer - responsible for the economy
 - Home Secretary - responsible for crime, policing and immigration